Christian mysticism: Catharsis (purification)

 In the Orthodox Churches, theosis results from leading a pure life, practicing restraint and adhering to the commandments, putting the love of God before all else.
 This metamorphosis (transfiguration) or transformation results from a deep love of God.
-Saint Isaac the Syrian says that "Paradise is the love of God, in which the bliss of all the beatitudes is contained," and that "the tree of life is the love of God" (Homily 72).
+Saint Isaac the Syrian says in his Ascetical Homilies that "Paradise is the love of God, in which the bliss of all the beatitudes is contained," and that "the tree of life is the love of God" (Homily 72).
 Theoria is thus achieved by the pure of heart who are no longer subject to the afflictions of the passions.
 It is a gift from the Holy Spirit to those who, through observance of the commandments of God and ascetic practices (see praxis, kenosis, Poustinia and schema), have achieved dispassion.

-Purification precedes conversion and constitutes a turning away from all that is unclean and unwholesome.
+Purification constitutes a turning away from all that is unclean and unwholesome.
 This is a purification of mind and body.
 As preparation for theoria, however, the concept of purification in this three-part scheme refers most importantly to the purification of consciousness (nous), the faculty of discernment and knowledge (wisdom), whose awakening is essential to coming out of the state of delusion that is characteristic of the worldly-minded.
 After the nous has been cleansed, the faculty of wisdom may then begin to operate more consistently.
 With a purified nous, clear vision and understanding become possible, making one fit for contemplative prayer.

-In the Eastern Orthodox ascetic tradition called hesychasm, humility, as a saintly attribute, is called Holy Wisdom or sophia.
+In the Eastern Orthodox ascetic tradition called hesychasm, humility, as a saintly attribute, is called holy wisdom or Sophia.
 Humility is the most critical component to humanity's salvation.
 Following Christ's instruction to "go into your room or closet and shut the door and pray to your father who is in secret" (Matthew 6:6), the hesychast withdraws into solitude in order that he or she may enter into a deeper state of contemplative stillness.
 By means of this stillness, the mind is calmed, and the ability to see reality is enhanced.
 The practitioner seeks to attain what the apostle Paul called 'unceasing prayer'.

 Some Eastern Orthodox theologians object to what they consider an overly speculative, rationalistic, and insufficiently experiential nature of Roman Catholic theology. and confusion between different aspects of the Trinity.